osks/ctenv/README.md

   Root of your project, generally your git repo.
 Define by placing a `.ctenv.toml` there, ctenv will look for it automatically.

-  Supports volume syntax (`/host/path:/container/path`) to specify where in the container it should be mounted.
+  Supports volume syntax (`/host/path:/container/path`) to specify the _project container path_, i.e. where in the container it should be mounted.
 Default is to mount at the same path as the host directory.
 See also _Workspace_.

 - Workspace (`-w` / `--workspace`)

   Main directory to mount and use.
-Must be a subdirectory to the _project directory_.
+Must be a subdirectory of the _project directory_.
 Default is the _project directory_.

   Specify a subdirectory to limit which part of a project that gets mounted.
 (If multiple directories are needed, use `--volume` for the additional directories.)

-  Will be mounted under the _project directory container path_.
+  Will be mounted under the _project container path_.
 Example: If CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then `/project/foo` will be mounted at `/repo/foo`.

 - Volume (`-v` / `--volume`)

-  Path to mount
+  Path to mount into the container.

   Supports volume syntax (`/host/path:/container/path`) to specify where in the container it should be mounted.
 Default is to mount at the same path as the host directory.
-See also _Workspace_.

-  Subpaths to _project directory_ will be mounted relative to the _project directory container path_.
-This is mainly useful when a specific _Workspace_ has been specified, as it allows one to easily mount a subset of the paths of the project and have them all be be mounted at the same paths under the _project directory container path_ as if the entire _project directory_ was mounted.
-Example: If CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then specfiying ` -v ./bar` will mount `/project/bar` at `/repo/bar` (and `/project/foo` at `/repo/foo` for the _workspace_).
+  Subpaths of the _project directory_ will be mounted relative to the _project container path_.
+This is mainly useful when a specific _Workspace_ has been specified, as it allows one to easily mount a subset of the paths of the project and have them all be mounted at the same paths under the _project container path_ as if the entire _project directory_ was mounted.
+Example: If CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then specifying `-v ./bar` will mount `/project/bar` at `/repo/bar` (and `/project/foo` at `/repo/foo` for the _workspace_).